Introduction

 Safety Tip: Keep hydrogen peroxide in its original brown bottle and away from light to maintain its effectiveness.

-7. Olive Oil—A Natural Polish for Wood and Metal
+7. Olive Oil—The Natural Polish for Wood and Metal

 Common Uses:

-Pro Tip: Mix with vinegar or lemon juice for an effective, fragrant furniture polish.
+Pro Tip: Mix with vinegar or lemon juice for a natural, fragrant furniture polish.

 Your DIY Cleaning Remedies for Every Room